bradpotts/multi-tenancy-devise/README.md

 [![Gem Version](https://badge.fury.io/rb/mtdevise.svg)](https://badge.fury.io/rb/mtdevise)

 ##### Note: As of 1.6 - 1 new db migration and a few default views have been adjusted.
 [Please see notes for help.](https://github.com/PHCNetworks/multi-tenancy-devise/wiki/1.6-Series-Notes)
+##### Note: As of 1.7 - 1 new layout view has been created.
+[Please see notes for help.](https://github.com/PHCNetworks/multi-tenancy-devise/wiki/1.7-Series-Notes)

 ### Mtdevise (MultiTenancyDevise) Documentation
 PHC mtdevise gem adds multi-tenant and account management features to rails Devise gem.
 Plataformatec Devise and required custom Twitter Bootstrap Devise views included.